edgedb/edgedb/docs/edgeql/types.rst

 Introspection
 -------------

-The entire typesystem of EdgeDB is *stored inside EdgeDB*.
+The entire type system of EdgeDB is *stored inside EdgeDB*.
 All types are introspectable as instances of the ``schema::Type`` type.
 For a set of introspection examples, see :ref:`Guides > Introspection
 <ref_eql_introspection>`.